-- 85% of all surveillance reports (Report of Verified Case of Tuberculosis [RVCT] plus the Follow Up #1 Report) on both laboratory and clinically confirmed cases will be forwarded in NC EDSS to the nurse consultant within 12 weeks of starting treatment. - 98% of each core RVCT data item will be reported into NC EDSS. - 95% of all RVCT Follow Up #2 Reports will be reported electronically through NC EDSS to the nurse consultant within 4 weeks of treatment completion. - Any Public Health Nurse who is responsible for the TB Control program will have attended the Introduction to Tuberculosis Management course or will attend the next date the course is offered. - 100% of TB case medical records will, at a minimum, contain the following: - signed and dated physician orders for the treatment of disease that are consistent with the TB Control Manual policies and procedures; - o monthly documentation of the PHN's assessment for possible medication side effects; - o completed TB Epidemiologic Record; - o interpretation of the initial chest x-ray; - o a signed TB treatment agreement or isolation order; - o an end of treatment chest x-ray if pulmonary or pleural TB; - o baseline lab results and subsequent lab results as indicated; - o TB Drug Record/DOT record containing current and accurate information; and - o documentation that the patient was examined by a physician or mid-level provider at the beginning and end of therapy. - 64% of class B immigrants and refugees will have a medical evaluation initiated within 30 days of arrival. - 65% of class B immigrants and refugees will have a completed medical evaluation and presumptive diagnosis within 90 days of arrival. - 52% of class B immigrants and refugees who are diagnosed with LTBI during evaluation in the U. S., will start treatment. - 66% of class B immigrants and refugees and who are diagnosed with LTBI during evaluation in the U.S. and started on treatment will complete treatment. - 78% of Class B events in NC EDSS will have all core data items completed. - 96% of TB cases with a pleural or respiratory site of disease and who are 12 years or older will have a sputum-culture result reported. - All TB drug invoices will be mailed to the NC DPH Communicable Disease Branch within three (3) business days of the receipt of the drug order.
+- 71% of contacts to sputum AFB smear-positive TB patients with newly diagnosed latent TB infection (LTBI) will start treatment and that information will be entered into NC EDSS. - 68% of contacts to sputum AFB smear-positive TB patients who start treatment for newly diagnosed LTBI will complete prescribed treatment and that information will be entered into NC EDSS. - 100% of all TB cases alive at diagnosis will have HIV test results recorded in their medical record and in NC EDSS - 68% of all persons (non-contacts) who begin treatment for latent infection will complete treatment. - 100% of suspect TB cases will be reported in NC EDSS to the regional TB Nurse Consultant within 7 days of notification. - 98% of each core Report of Verified Case of Tuberculosis (RVCT)data items will be reported into NC EDSS. - 85% of all surveillance reports (Report of Verified Case of Tuberculosis [RVCT] plus the Follow Up #1 Report) on both laboratory and clinically confirmed cases will be forwarded in NC EDSS to the nurse consultant within 12 weeks of starting treatment. - 95% of all RVCT Follow Up #2 Reports will be reported electronically through NC EDSS to the nurse consultant within 4 weeks of treatment completion. - 100% of TB case medical records will, at a minimum, contain the following: - signed and dated physician orders for the treatment of disease that are consistent with the TB Control Manual policies and procedures; - monthly documentation of the PHN's assessment for possible medication side effects: - o completed TB Epidemiologic Record; - o interpretation of the initial chest x-ray; - o a signed TB treatment agreement or isolation order; - o an end of treatment chest x-ray if pulmonary or pleural TB; - o baseline lab results and subsequent lab results as indicated; - TB Drug Record/DOT record containing current and accurate information; and - documentation that the patient was examined by a physician or mid-level provider at the beginning and end of therapy. - 65% of class B immigrants and refugees will have a medical evaluation initiated within 30 days of arrival. - 66% of class B immigrants and refugees will have a completed medical evaluation and presumptive diagnosis within 90 days of arrival. - 52% of class B immigrants and refugees who are diagnosed with LTBI during evaluation in the U. S., will start treatment. - 72% of class B immigrants and refugees and who are diagnosed with LTBI during evaluation in the U.S. and started on treatment will complete treatment.